ysyk2021/analyzing-business-model-dynamics-using-system-dynamics/src/chapter-1-3.md

-Introduction: Benefits of Using System Dynamics to Analyze Business Model Dynamics
+Benefits of Using System Dynamics to Analyze Business Model Dynamics
 ==================================================================================

 Analyzing business model dynamics is essential for understanding how different variables and relationships impact business performance over time.
 System dynamics is a powerful tool for analyzing complex systems, such as business models.
 In this chapter, we will cover the benefits of using system dynamics to analyze business model dynamics.